 The Disadvantages of Travel Agencies

-- Your choice of activities are limited.
-Because the main aim for travel agents selling activities is to earn commission, they may be influenced to sell you activities which pay them the highest commissions.
+- Your choice of activities is limited.
+Because the main aim for travel agents selling activities is to earn a commission, they may be influenced to sell you activities which pay them the highest commissions.
 What’s more, the travel agent will only sell you the activities they sell.

 If you liked this article, then you might like these…